 American English actually incorporates many words from other languages.
 Examples: rodeo (Spanish), cookie and stoop (Dutch), and levee and prairie (French).
 However, most American words are the same as those used in British English.

-If you found this information about the United States useful, share it with others:
+If you found this English Vocabulary about United States interesting or useful, let others know about it: